BABY CEREAL IS A COMMON FIRST FOOD TODAY

 EFFECTS OF GRAINS AND CEREALS ON BABIES

 If babies are not producing amylase, they are not digesting grains.
 Undigested grains can destroy your baby’s intestinal lining and disrupt the balance of good bacteria in the gut.
 According to Nourishing Traditions, many doctors warn that feeding cereal grains too early can lead to grain allergies later.
-Some researches feel that in addition to grain allergies, this can also lead to behavioral problems, mood issues and other food allergies.
+Some researches feel that in addition to grain allergies, this can also lead to behavioral problems, mood issues, children nutritional deficiencies and other food allergies

 In addition grains being undigestible for babies, grains also are not nutrient dense for babies.
 Feeding a baby grains is something they can’t really use and is robbing them of nutrients they need to grow a healthy brain, nervous system and bone structure.
 If they can’t digest the grains, the grains are taking the place of quality, nourishing foods that the baby could be digesting more easily.